 That is why they are called backpack vacuum cleaners.
 It will probably remind you of carrying a backpack with all your stuff inside.
 If you are used to vacuuming with a canister or an upright, the thought of carrying the backpack on your back might excite you.

 Backpack vacuum cleaners are similar to canister vacuums in the sense that it is also a two-unit vacuum.
 Backpacks also have the canister, a hose, and a wand.
-The only difference is that you carry one on your back while you drag the other.
+The only difference is that you carry one on your back while you push the other.

 Let us dive into what these backpack vacuum cleaners have to offer.